 The management of operational risks is embedded in the strategic planning process and various business processes and controls, such as approval requirements for certain decisions.
 Some cross-functional risks are centrally coordinated, including risks related to information security, IT security, acquisitions, responsible business conduct, and anti-corruption and bribery.

-The management of financial risks is governed by a Group-level policy and handled by the treasury function.
-Further details on financial risk management can be found in Note 3.
+Risks and risk management 56